Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 Acknowledging an Autistic culture might lead one to conclude that autism doesn’t need to be overcome; a possibility at least one industry has a vested interest in resisting.
 If the existence of an Autistic culture is acknowledged, one might conclude that all the talk about curing autism is akin to attacking other cultural groups.
 One might start to think about different cultures that had outsiders to their culture say they needed to be “cured.”
 People might begin to recognize the implicit Eugenics mindset in this speech.

 However, there are industries built upon the pathologization of Autistic personhood and culture.
 I can relate to Dr. Dawn-Joy Leong’s frustration at how many non-disabled people claim to be disability experts and correct them on their use of self-identifying terminology.
-I envision becoming a Neurodivergency Consultant for a Saskatchewan school division.
-Still, I would have to compete with non-autistic people who followed the non-autistic trends in Applied Behaviour Analysis and person-first terminology.
-Dr. Leong said that she was told they should be grateful to be given a platform when they asked for honorariums for speaking, while non-autistic “experts” were paid for their time without having to ask (Leong, 2020).
+I envision becoming a Neurodivergency Consultant for a school system in Canada.
+I would have to compete with Allistic people who followed the Allistic preferences.
+Dr. Leong said that she was told she should be grateful to be given a platform when she asked for honorariums for speaking, while allistic “experts” were paid for their time without having to ask (Leong, 2020).
 This is especially infuriating when one knows the rate of Autistic unemployment and underemployment.

-Right now, I am working hard on creating scripts for this podcast without knowing if I will be able to find a way to benefit from my effort financially.
+There is a good chance any podcasting and blogging I do will never result in a profit.
 Meanwhile, there are industries full of people making a living from speaking for and over Autistic people.
-Our Autistic existence is being commodified to provide a living for non-Autistic people.
+Our Autistic existence is being commodified to provide a living for Allistics.
 Therefore, it is fair to say that they have a vested interest in speaking for us and over us.
-Multi-million dollar corporations like Autism Speaks might have more legal “Personhood” under the law of the United States of America than the people they claim to represent.
-These corporations have a vested interest in denying the existence of a preferred Autistic lexicon directly connected to an Autistic culture.
+Multi-million dollar corporations could be argues to have more legal “Personhood” under the law of the United States of America than Autisitic people, especially after everything said by RFK Jr. in April of 2025.

-Nick Walker said that autistic activists began to develop a shared understanding that they belonged to an oppressed group.
-In their book, “Neuroqueer Heresies,” Walker talks about how these activists began to recognize patterns of oppression experienced by autistic people that mirrored the patterns of oppression experienced by other oppressed groups.
-As awareness of these patterns developed, Walker said autistic advocates realized the need for new vocabularies to help express these ideas (Walker, 2021).
+Nick Walker said that Autistic activists have started to develop a shared understanding that they belonged to an oppressed group.
+In their book, “Neuroqueer Heresies,” Walker talked about how these activists began to recognize patterns of oppression experienced by Autistic people that mirrored the patterns of oppression experienced by other oppressed groups.
+As awareness of these patterns developed, Walker said Autistic advocates realized the need for new vocabularies to help express these ideas (Walker, 2021).

 Changelings in the role-playing game “Dungeons and Dragons” are shapeshifters, wanderers, masters of disguise and concealment, and make excellent spies and criminals.
 The blogger said there is a social stigma around being a Changeling in the imaginary culture of Dungeons and Dragons, so they often don’t appear in their proper form.